msantos/tcpexec/README.md

 tcpexec: a minimal, [UCSPI](https://jdebp.uk/FGA/UCSPI.html) inetd

-`tcpexec` attaches the stdin/stdout of a command to a TCP socket:
+`tcpexec` attaches the standard input and output of a command to a TCP socket:

-* immediately exec(3)'s the command: data is not proxied between file descriptors
+* exec(3): data is not proxied via an intermediary process

-* uses `SO_REUSEPORT` to allow processes to listen concurrently on the same port
+* `SO_REUSEPORT`: multiple processes concurrently listen and accept data on the same port

 # EXAMPLES